pdownen/CoScheme/paper/reviews.md

    (define-object eval-add-safe [(self 'eval ('add l r)) = ...])

 where now there is an extra argument 'eval.
 How do these two definitions manage to have the same type (as it were)?
 Now I notice that eval-add-safe in the extra materials does not have an 'eval argument, so maybe this is a mistake.

+> Section 2.2?

-Here it gradually becomes apparent that you use an object metaphor throughout the library: functions are defined with define-object, and atoms such as 'add are analogous to messages which the objects accept.
+✅Here it gradually becomes apparent that you use an object metaphor throughout the library: functions are defined with define-object, and atoms such as 'add are analogous to messages which the objects accept.
 This also helps me to understand why the strange syntax for composition - (o1 'compose o2) rather than (compose o1 o2) - it's because (I think) 'compose is just a message that all objects implement.
 But you don't point out this object metaphor in the paper until Section 3, which made the syntax a lot harder to grasp for me.
 Please bring it up when introducing your library!

+> Section 2.2

 Perhaps I'm being a bit nitpicky, but it seems like the way constant-fold is implemented is rather complicated.
 All the difficulties arise because numbers can appear in the expression tree in two forms: either as e.g. '(num 3) or as just a numeric literal 3. eval-arith expects its argument to use the first form but returns the second form, leading to noncompositionality and chaos.
 If numeric literals were represented as just e.g. 3 instead of '(num 3), then things would get simpler.
 Alternatively, one could do constant folding by just recursing through the expression tree and calling eval-arith at each node; if it returns a number x, then constant folding returns `(num ,x).
 I mean, it is impressive that your system can express such a complex composition quite easily, but I find myself a bit distracted since I'm not sure the complexity is really needed here.